Tuesday, 29 June 2021

 The final stage is called re-examination and the barrister or solicitor acting for the party who has called you has an opportunity to ask you further questions.
 The purpose of these questions is to clear up any misunderstandings which may have arisen as a result of an answer given in cross-examination.

 During cross-examination remember that you do not have to answer ‘yes’ or ‘no’ to a question unless that is the complete answer to the question.
 If you do not understand a word or a question ask the judge or magistrate for an explanation.
 If you are certain of the answer, give the answer confidently.
-At the completion of your evidence, the judge or magistrate will probably excuse you from further attendance.
+At the completion of your evidence, the judge or magistrate may excuse you from further attendance.

 You may at that stage leave the court or you may sit in the gallery at the back and view the proceedings.

-- Take your time — think carefully before you answer a question.
+- Take your time — think carefully before you answer a question;

-- Speak as clearly as you can.
+- Speak as clearly as you can;

 Many cases are settled on the morning of the hearing or during the course of the hearing.
 In that event, your evidence may not be required and the solicitor will tell you if this happens.
 The fact that your evidence has not been taken does not mean that your attendance has been a waste of time.
 Often, your presence will be a reason why the case has settled.